edlc/deploy-static-website/README.md

 In this project, I created an S3 bucket, configured the bucket for website hosting, and secured it using IAM policies.

+Website URL at the time of submission: d3050gmimajiwe.cloudfront.net/index.html

 ### Built With

 * Cloud Services: